sarahryan0413/deep-learning-challenge/README.md

 To improve the model, I tried:

-- Grouping rare categorical values more aggressively
+- Increased the number of neurons in the hidden layers
-- Adding or reducing neurons in the hidden layers
+- Added dropout layers to reduce overfitting
-- Changing the number of epochs
+- Changing the optimizer from Adam to RMSprop

-- Adjusting the number of hidden layers
+After implementing these changes, the model achieved a final accuracy of 72.65% with a loss of 0.5560.

-Each change affected performance somewhat, but improvements plateaued near 72–73% accuracy.
+Despite the adjustments, performance plateaued around the 72–73% range.

 ---